biblequiz/BibleQuiz.com/_pages/history/1992/nationals.md

 This was the last year in which only two teams from each region were invited to participate, however, a team from Hawaii was allowed to participate in spite of not finishing in the top two at the Southwest regional finals.

-The national championship was won by Park Crest A/G, Springfield, MO.
+The national championship was won by Parkcrest A/G, Springfield, MO.
 The second place team was First A/G, Bartlesville, OK.
 Bartlesville also finished second in 1993.
 The third place team was Radiant A/G, Colorado Springs, CO.
 The Radiant team was the modern-day Briargate team which won national championships in 2001, 2004, 2006 and 2007.

 This marked the sixth overall year in which the Gulf region has won nationals.